 Then there is the soft-sided crate.
 The advantage of these is that you can travel with them and set them up either indoors or outdoors, like this one.
 They don’t feel as cage-like as the wire crates, and you won’t have to worry about purchasing a crate cover if you’re trying to soundproof or make a safe space for your dog.
 The downside is when you’re crate training a puppy, the fabric will not be as forgiving for her accidents.

 There’s also the very expensive furniture style crate.
 You will have a lovely piece of furniture that houses your beloved pet but can also act as an end table for your morning cup of coffee.
-However, this style of crate is not recommended for crate training, so perhaps consider this when you have a well-behaved dog that has already been crate trained.
+However, this style of crate is not recommended for crate training your puppy, so perhaps consider this when you have a well-behaved dog that has already been crate trained.

 Then there are the plastic kennels that come in every size, such as medium and extra-large.
 The advantage of this kind of crate is that they can double for traveling and provide a dark and cozy spot for your dog that is well ventilated.
 The disadvantage is that they should not be used for your dog as a cage when you’re away.
 They don’t tend to be big enough for the stand-up/turn around test that your dog should be able to do in her crate.